Board of Directors

 Beth Brockman Miller, Executive Director

-Beth loves introducing Chautauqua to bright young people who will enrich and be enriched by the Chautauqua community.
+Beth loves introducing Summer Scholars to the Chautauqua experience and connecting them with Chautauquans.
 Her time in Chautauqua as a young person fostered her lifelong passion for peace, education, and community building.
-Creating her own interdisciplinary major in Peace Studies, Beth graduated from Princeton University.
-She co-founded the Princeton Peace Prize which recognized remarkable people and organizations working locally and nationally for peace, economic justice, and environmental justice.
+Beth graduated summa cum laude from Princeton University with a Bachelor of Arts in Peace Studies, an interdisciplinary major combining the study of politics, sociology, anthropology, and religion.
+She then co-founded the Princeton Peace Prize which recognized remarkable people and organizations working locally and nationally for peace, economic justice, and environmental justice.

 Beth has been involved with Community Compact since the fall of 2021.
 In 2022, she and her husband moved to Chautauqua where, in 2023, she co-founded Chautauqua Common Grounds, a space for residents, staff, locals, and visitors to gather and connect in the off-season.
 In addition to being Executive Director, Beth is part of the management team of the Ecumenical Community of Chautauqua, an inclusive community which provides hospitality and affordable accommodations during Chautauqua's 9-week season.
 She enjoys photography and shares pictures of Chautauqua on FB and Instagram @Chq4u.